var-github/Stock_market/README.md

 <sub>The app logo is taken from https://omnistock.io/ , by any means this project is not meant to copy or imitate their application.</sub>

 This app is hosted at [https://stock-market-python-project.streamlit.app/](https://stock-market-python-project.streamlit.app/)
+\nYou can use username : press123, and password : 1234 to check the application\n
 If the app is slow please wait or refresh
-You can use username : press123, and password : 1234 to check the application